 This blog post is sponsored by Demco.com.
 Enter their Maker Task Cards Giveaway by April 30th, 2020 to win your choice of one (1) set of Maker Task Cards.
+Though the giveaway has ended, you can still download a sample of the Maker Task Cards for free!

 Last month, I wrote a post for the Demco Ideas & Inspirations blog about 6 Ways Short Maker Activities Benefit Students and Teachers.
 In the post, I talk about how even when time is limited, adding maker activities to your library class time or library center choices has real benefits for students.